MidHunterX/GNOSIS/README.md

 - [x] Toggle between Uploader and Viewer Mode
 - [x] Auto Generate answers with Gemini AI
 - [x] Answer questions asked by other registered accounts in plaintext
-- [ ] Answer questions asked by other registered accounts in markdown
+- [x] Answer questions asked by other registered accounts in markdown
+    - [x] Sanitize problematic HTML tags for security
+    - [x] Model in Database for storing Sanitized Data
+    - [x] Renderer for stored markdown code
 - [ ] Answer questions asked by other registered accounts in audio
 - [ ] Answer questions asked by other registered accounts in video
 - [ ] Generate research materials with duckduckgo API